-For acupuncture procedure, needles are inserted into the skin at acupuncture points peculiar to the part of the body that needs treatment.
+For acupuncture procedures, needles are inserted into the skin at acupuncture points peculiar to the part of the body that needs treatment.
 The needle together with electric stimulation causes a relay of the signal to the brain through the spinal cord.
-The part of the brain responsible for the ovary decodes the information and decrease the production of male hormones in the ovaries.
+The part of the brain responsible for the ovary decodes the information and decreases the production of male hormones in the ovaries.

 Lastly, acupuncture helps a pregnant woman.
 First, it helps in preventing miscarriages and likely tendencies.
 Secondly, it contributes to minimizing usual symptoms peculiar to the first trimester of pregnancy.

 Acupuncture remains a perfect and efficient treatment for Polycystic Ovarian Syndrome.
-Seeking help from a qualified acupuncturist will not only save the cost and pain related to PCS, but it will also prevent related complication.
+Seeking help from a qualified acupuncturist will not only save the cost and pain related to PCOS but will also prevent related complications.